-As the world battles the novel coronavirus, everyone is spending more time inside and online.
-This represents a huge opportunity for customer acquisition in B2B eCommerce and for optimizing the eCommerce conversion rate.
-That’s especially true as we navigate the supply chain crisis and the pandemic’s negative economic impact, there’s a huge opportunity for optimizing B2B eCommerce conversion rates.
-Websites are receiving more traffic but most of thesse new visitors are just window-shopping.
-They aren’t adding items to their cart and they aren’t checking out.
+As we navigate the supply chain crisis and the pandemic’s negative economic impact, there’s a huge opportunity for optimizing B2B eCommerce conversion rates.
+Websites are receiving more traffic, but most of these new visitors are just window-shopping.
+They aren’t adding items to their cart, and they aren’t checking out.

 The challenge for today’s websites is to curb cart abandonment and convert incomplete orders to paid orders.
-That’s why it’s time to be thinking about conversion rates and tactics to retain existing customers and attract new ones.
+That’s why it’s time to be thinking about B2B conversion optimization and tactics to retain existing customers and attract new ones.
 By embracing personalization and looking at data in new ways, you’ll convert more of those clicks into sales.

 Conversion Rates by Industry, Channel, and Device

-When looking at your analytics, do you wonder what your eCommerce conversion rate should be?
-Conversion rates vary greatly by channel, industry, and the device your customers are using when they visit the site.
-It also depends on your headlines, messaging, user experience, and the call to action.
+When looking at your data analytics, do you wonder what your eCommerce conversion rate should be?
+Conversion rate benchmarks vary greatly by channel, industry, and the device your customers are using when they visit the site.
+It also depends on your headlines, messaging, user experience, site performance, and the call to action.

-There’s no one-size-fits-all approach to boosting your numbers as every business, product and customer base is different.
+There’s no one-size-fits-all approach to boosting your numbers, as every B2B company, product, and customer base is different.
 For example, B2B professional and financial services conversion rates may average 10% while manufactured and packaged goods convert at about 4% based on B2B conversion rate data from MarketingSherpa.

 Conversion rate by industry

 As said before, conversion rates in B2B eCommerce vary widely according to industry.
 MarketingSherpa’s analysis of B2B conversion rates is often cited for its accurate portrayal of average B2B website rates.
-Industries such as manufacturing, technology, software and professional services range widely.
+Industry benchmarks for manufacturing, technology, software, and professional services range widely.